— This article by Jerry Cates, first published on 7 March 2010, was last revised on 22 January 2014. © Bugsinthenews Vol. 11:03(09).

 The sting pattern varies based on which portion of the caterpillar touches the body.

-The puss caterpillar’s underside is shown in the photo at left.
+The puss caterpillar’s underside is shown in the photo at right.
 This portion of the caterpillar contacts the surface of the caterpillar’s track as the caterpillar crawls along.
 Note the way the hairs along the edges of the body emerge from swollen “warts” or verrucae (raised tubercular ridges, arranged along the median of each body segment).

 Though the soft hairs themselves are harmless, these same swellings also sport a multitude of sharp, venomous spines capable of injecting the caterpillar’s venom into the skin of a sting victim.
 If the underside is pressed against the body, the visible sting pattern (that shows up later) will follow this shape; if one side of the caterpillar is involved, the sting pattern is usually that of a crosshatched triangle, with each of the verrucae involved in the sting showing in the pattern.
 If the upper surface is pressed against the skin, the sting pattern is that of a crosshatched oval.